-In our Integration projects, especially nowadays on Azure Integration Services, sometimes we have the need to work with Base64 strings format.
+In our Integration projects, especially nowadays with Azure Integration Services, we sometimes need to work with Base64 strings.
 This is very common in some connectors inside Logic App, where the request or response is in Base64, like the Service Bus or the HTTP.
-And when we need to debug or troubleshoot our solution or business process, we need to understand what is the request and response payload.
+And when we need to debug or troubleshoot our solution or business process, we need to understand what the request and response payload are.
 That means that we need most of the time to decode the Base64 string.

 And I know what you guys are thinking… I also was thinking that way!
 Why do you need a Windows tool if we have plenty of online tools like https://www.base64decode.org/ that can easily do the job simply and fashionably?